 Virgin Media are now rapidly increasing the availability of their full fibre service across the country.
 Gig1, as it is called, is being rolled out in areas in and around Birmingham, Coventry, Edinburgh, Glasgow, Leeds, Liverpool, Manchester, Reading and Southampton.
 You can check on Virgin Media’s website whether Gig1 is available where you live.

 Openreach, which currently runs the network used by all other major providers, is also committed to offering FTTP broadband to 4.5 million properties by the end of 2021, in hundreds of locations – both urban and rural – across the UK.
 To find out if you are one of the lucky ones, keep checking availability in your area.

 Gigaclear is a specialist provider that installs gigabit fibre broadband in rural communities.
 You can check whether Gigaclear is already operating in your area by visiting its website.
 If it isn’t, then you can call and enquire, or register your interest online.
-The more residents in your area that register interest will help to increases your chances of getting Gigaclear installed in your area.
+The more residents that register interest will help to increase your chances of getting Gigaclear installed in your area.

 Frequently asked questions